pystardust/ani-cli/README.md

 - [Contribution Guidelines](./CONTRIBUTING.md)
 - [Disclaimer](./disclaimer.md)

-### Fixing errors
+## Fixing errors
-if you encounter "Video url not found" or any breaking issue, then make sure youu are on latest version by typing `sudo ani-cli -U` to update on linux, mac and android.
+if you encounter "Video url not found" or any breaking issue, then make sure you are on latest version by typing `sudo ani-cli -U` to update on linux, mac and android.
 On windows, run gitbash as administrator then there type `ani-cli -U`.
 If after this the issue persists then open an issue.
 <br>